ArthurClemens/JavaScript-Undo-Manager/README.md

 });
 ```

-To make an action undoable, you'd add an undo/redo pair to the undo manager:
+To make an action undoable, you'd add an undo/redo command pair to the undo manager:

 ```js
 const undoManager = new UndoManager();